 The tagline on this restaurant is "fine fowls and fixin's."
 Sounds good to us.
 They check all the boxes for a great chicken tender spot: crispy fresh fried chicken, sauces, and delicious sides.
 Check them out if you are in Oklahoma.

 Fans of the massive chicken strips at this chicken joint rave about the large size and the spot-on honey mustard and spicy peach sauces.
 They also warn that the hot chicken strips truly live up to their name, so be careful when you order.

 PENNSYLVANIA: Love & Honey Fried Chicken in Philadelphia

 Visitors to Love and Honey consistently rate the chicken as excellent, describing it as golden brown, fried to perfection, and juicy.
 The tenders are soaked in buttermilk, fried, and drizzled with just a little honey for a salty and sweet combo for your palate.
 All of the sauces are made from scratch, as are the cookies, sweet potato pie, and cornbread muffins with honey butter.

 RHODE ISLAND: Royal Fried Chicken in Pawtucket

-Very simply, this perfect chicken finger is available for carryout every day of the year in choices of three, six, or nine pieces, served with fries and a roll.
+Very simply, this perfect chicken finger is available for carryout every day of the year at Royal Fried Chicken in choices of three, six, or nine pieces, served with fries and a roll.